 Built on a massive 30mm tube, the core elements of this scope are large and well made.
 It is designed to be cranked up or down for many years without wear to the internal parts.

 6. TORIC UHD 4-20×50

 This scope is a TRACT UHD.
 As such it is a crafted long-range system of the first order.
-It is ideal for use on the 22-250 chambered rifle.
+It is ideal for use on the 22-250 chambered rifle cartridge.
 This scope retains special ED lens surfaced glass to eliminate color fringing and target fade.
 Currently, I use two different models of the TRACT scope line.
-I know that these lens surfaces control light very well.
+I know that these lens surfaces control light transmission very well.